-A certified veterinary assistant & technician with a deep love for all animals.
+A certified veterinary assistant, technician and dog trainer with a deep love for all animals.

 Noelle hails from the Kootenays, and was brought up with animals — the usual horses, dogs, cats and rabbits as well as a variety of rodents.
 She spent most of her time in the barn or out in the fields with the horses and dogs — and even slept outside with them as often as she could, weather and parents permitting.

 Noelle left the mountains to attend UBC in 1998, and graduated with a degree in Genetics, Animal Physiology and Nutrition (double major) in 2003.
 But animals were always her deepest passion so she later studied to be a Veterinary Assistant, then Vet Tech through online courses followed by practicum at local clinics.
 Noelle then completed her CPPDT certification (Certified Professional Pet Dog Trainer).
 Noelle is currently working on her CPDT-KA (Certified Professional Dog Trainer- Knowledge Assessed).

 History & Experience

 Pet sitting since the age of 12, she has been providing full-time pet care since 2007, working at various veterinary clinics in Vancouver as an assistant and technician as well as through her growing private pet care business.